ardsrk/code-reflections/_drafts/2020-09-16-autoloading-nested-constants-in-ruby.md

 # File: ./a/b.rb
 class A
   module B
-    MAY = "May"
+    MARCH = "March"
+  end
+end

+{% endhighlight %}

+MARCH is defined inside module A::B, APRIL is defined inside class A, and MAY is at the top-level.
+Now let's define a singleton method `x` in module A::B in the _main.rb_ file.

+{% highlight ruby %}

+# File: ./main.rb
+class A
+  module B
     def self.x
-      p Module.nesting       # [A::B, A]
       p [MARCH, APRIL, MAY]  # uninitialized constant A::B::MARCH (NameError) end end end

-A::B.x
+puts A::B.x

 {% endhighlight %}

-Executing _ruby a/b.rb_ results in NameError.
-Let's fix this by autoloading MARCH and APRIL in the const_missing method.
+Executing the singleton method results in NameError.
+Let's override `Module.const_missing` method for autoloading the module A::B from a/b.rb